informatics-isi-edu/ermrest/user-doc/annotation.md

 `tag:isrd.isi.edu,2016:immutable`

-This key indicates that the values for a given column may not be mutated (changed) once set.
-This key is allowed on any number of columns.
+This key indicates that the values for a given model element may not be mutated (changed) once set.
+This key is allowed on any number of columns, tables, and schemas.
 There is no content for this key.

 ### 2016 Generated